unified

 processor.data([key[, value]])

-Configureconfiguration the processor with information available to all pluginplugins.
-Information is stored in an in-memory key-value store.
+Configure the processor with info available to all plugins.
+Information is stored in an object.

 Typically, options can be given to a specific plugin, but sometimes it makes sense to have information shared with several plugins.
-For example, a list of HTML elements that are self-closing, which is needed during all phasesdescription of the process.
+For example, a list of HTML elements that are self-closing, which is needed during all phasesoverview.

 Signatures